Davidson4376/windows-uwp.fr-fr/windows-apps-src/security/microsoft-passport-login-auth-service.md

     }
     ```

--   La classe AuthService doit créer une instance de la classe MockStore et fournir un accès aux propriétés de l’objet MockStore.
+-   The AuthService class will need to create an instance of the MockStore class and provide access to the properties of the MockStore object.

     ```cs
     namespace PassportLogin.AuthService